bcgov/platform-developer-docs/reusable-services-list.md

 ---
 title: Reusable services list

+slug: reusable-services-list

 description: Provides an index of reusable services for developers and related information.

 keywords: reusable services, plugins, tools, services

-page purpose: Provides brief details on specific reusable services and links out to useful documentation or resources on the given service.
+page_purpose: Provides brief details on specific reusable services and links out to useful documentation or resources on the given service.

 audience: developer, technical lead

 author: Jonathan Bond

-content owner: Olena Mitovska
+content_owner: Olena Mitovska
 ---
 # Reusable services list
 Find details on the following services or tools you can use as part of your project in `bcgov`.